 Prevent computer virus

 So, how to prevent computer virus and malware?
-Below are the 11 ways to prevent virus and protect your computer.
+Below are the 11 ways to prevent viruses and protect your computer.

 1. Install a trusted Antivirus

 What I mean about trusted antivirus?
 Is free antivirus OK?
 In my experience, free is good but those having a price tag are better.
 Eset NOD32 and Kaspersky are my choices.
-However, if you insist of getting free, you can try Avira, Avast, Panda Cloud and others.
+However, if you insist of getting free, you can try Avira, Avast, Panda Cloud, Bitdefender Free Antivirus and others.
 After all, having a free antivirus is better than no antivirus at all.

 Antivirus is your computer’s primary defense, you should install one.
 For home users that doesn’t transact online and with no confidential data, a free antivirus is fine.
 But, if you do have important files, use credit cards online and other confidential or financial transactions.
 I would recommend to invest for a best antivirus.
 A $50 a year of investment is far more less than losing thousands of dollars because of virus.